bwz3rbot/SnootyScrape/README.md

 </p>

 <h3 align="center">SnootyScrape</h3>
+<h4 align="center">Pushshift Query CLI</h4>

 ---

-<p align="center"> 🤖 This bot scrapes Reddit and Pushshift to gather data on users <em>sentiment</em> on a specific topic.
-It persists what it finds into a NoSQL DB easy catagorization and allows one to further investigate specific Reddit users thought patterns.
-SnootyScraper is a powerful, yet easy to use tool for analyzing mass amounts of targeted data, and making important business decisions reguarding your current market!
+<p align="center"> 🤖 This terminal application scrapes Reddit and Pushshift to gather data on users <em>sentiment</em> on a given topic.
+It provides an easy to use command line interface for building and persisting Pushshift requests.
+Build pushshift API calls and persist the results on the fly, right from the terminal.
+Simply provide credentials to any reddit account and a url to connect to a MongoDB to run.<br>SnootyScraper is a powerful, yet easy to use tool for analyzing mass amounts of targeted data, and making important business decisions reguarding your current market!
     <br>
 </p>